PicoCreator/smol-dev-js/spec/prompt/part/getMainDevSystemPrompt.js.md

-# getMainDevSystemPrompt.js
+# `getMainDevSystemPrompt.js`

-This module exports a function that returns the main developer system prompt.
+This module exports a function that generates the main developer system prompt for the CLI.

 ## Function Signature